 Dr. Johnson is a 2001 graduate of the University of Pennsylvania, and has had the good fortune of practicing all over the country.
 She has worked in specialty clinics, emergency facilities, and small rural hospitals.
 This has afforded her the benefit of being able to adopt best practices from a wide variety of animal hospitals.
 Dr. Johnson also has pharmaceutical and entrepreneurial history.
 For eight years she ran a company (and still practiced veterinary medicine) that focused on providing continuing education to other veterinarians and human doctors in order to maintain their licenses.
 Dr. Johnson loves to take her passion for education and teach clients as much as they can handle!
 She loves to treat your four legged babies like family.
 Dr. Johnson lives in Natick with her spouse, 2 human children, 2 dogs and 3 cats.

 Dr. Grosser graduated from Cornell University in 2001 and completed a small animal medicine and surgical internship at Angell memorial Animal Hospital in 2002.
 She first joined the practice in 2006 and her professional interests include emergency medicine and internal medicine.
 She enjoys spending time with her family, which includes her kitten Zurfur, and engaging in fair weather outdoor activities.
-For years Dr. Grosser was a full time vet here at PSV, but we only get her part-time now since she moved out of the area.
+For years Dr. Grosser was a full time vet here at PSV, but we only get her for relief work now since she moved out of the area.
 We miss seeing her every day, but we're very happy to have her here any day she is here!